Review for Requiem for the Innocents:

 Vic Davis, Libby’s husband has been secretly called home by his wife’s companion.
 She fears Libby is sick again.
 Catching a private flight with Brother Abel of the Alexian Brotherhood and spiritual advisor of Paradise House, a hospice facility stationed in California, Vic and Abel strike up an impromptu but distant friendship in the few hours of their flight.
 Neither knows that they’ll ever meet again, nor how connected their lives will become.

-Through the journey of Innocents Pray, you watch as first Libby, then Brother Abel detail their life events, always wondering how one plays into the other.
+Through the journey of Requiem for the Innocents, you watch as first Libby, then Brother Abel detail their life events, always wondering how one plays into the other.
 However, there are also a couple of mysterious blog posts from different blogs to contend with that lead the reader to wonder exactly who is posting these things and how distressed their life must be to write the things they do.